2.12/21/84 – National Championship Holiday Bowl: #1 BYU – 24, Michigan – 17

 Courtesy of BYU Photo

 Despite dominating the Wolverines in total yardage, costly turnovers and penalties had derailed the Cougar offense through the bulk of the first three quarters.
 Down 17-10, Bosco led a long drive that began on their own 20-yard line.
 Adam Haysbert kept the drive alive with a huge third down catch that advanced the ball to the Michigan 35-yard line.
 A few plays later, the Cougars found themselves 7 yards out on second down. *Star receiver Glen Kozlowski was double covered.
 Bosco scrambled away from the Wolverine linebackers and heaved the ball toward the back of the end zone.
 Kozlowski made an leaping, acrobatic catch and managed to touch down with a foot in the back of the end zone to set up the tie with under eleven minutes to play (#13).
 BYU’s next possession ended in yet another tipped interception at midfield.
 Despite giving up a first down, a huge sack on third down allowed the Cougar D to escape the possession unscathed.
-Once again, Bosco led the Cougars on a long drive. *On third-and-four, sitting on the Michigan 13-yard line with a minute and a half remaining, Bosco looked for a receiver, but the Michigan defense was blitzing.
+BYU got the ball back at their own seventeen-yard line with only 4:36 to play.
+Once again, Bosco led the Cougars on a long drive.
+Bosco scrambled for 9 yards.
+Lakei Heimuli thundered up the middle for 8 more.
+Mark Bellini caught a 20-yard pass, followed by a facemask penalty against Michigan.
+An 11-yard pass to Kelly Smith and a 6-yard catch by Adam Haysbert moved the ball to the Michigan 13-yard line. *On third-and-four, with a minute and a half remaining, Bosco looked for a receiver, but the Michigan defense was blitzing.
 Bosco scrambled forward, eluding the arms of the oncoming Wolverines.
 Noticing Kelly Smith streaking into the end zone, Robbie fired him the ball for the go-ahead touchdown (#6).
-With under a minute to play, Marv Allen intercepted the ball to seal the victory.
+With under a minute to play, Marv Allen intercepted a Michigan pass to seal the victory.

 Kelly Smith